 As disclosed on our Consolidated Balance Sheets, we record deferred revenue for any upfront payments received in advance of our performance obligations being satisfied.
-These contract liabilities consist principally of unearned new card fees and monthly maintenance fees, of which we recognized approximately \$18.9 million for the three months ended March 31, 2018 that were included in deferred revenue at the beginning of the period.
-We did not recognize any revenue during the three months ended March 31, 2018 from performance obligations satisfied in previous periods.
-Changes in the deferred revenue balance are driven primarily by the amount of new card fees recognized during the period, offset by the amount of new cards sold.
+These contract liabilities consist principally of unearned new card fees and monthly maintenance fees.
+We recognized approximately \$9.4 million and \$28.3 million for the three and six months ended June 30, 2018, respectively, or substantially all of the amount of contract liabilities included in deferred revenue at the beginning of the period, and did not recognize any revenue during these periods from performance obligations satisfied in previous periods.
+Changes in the deferred revenue balance are driven primarily by the amount of new card fees recognized during the period, offset by the deferral of new card fees associated with cards sold during the period.